Lexus RX: 2008–2012

 Introduced in 2009 as a 2010 model year vehicle, the RX 450h (GLV10/GLV15) premiered alongside its non-hybrid counterpart, the RX 350.
 Manufacturer's specifications indicated largely identical outward dimensions for the RX 450h with the RX 350.
 The RX 450h was scheduled to go on sale in the U.S. in mid to late 2009, with sales introductions for the RX 450h in Asia (including Japan) and Europe in the same year.
 The RX 450h features an upgraded 3.5 L 2GR-FXE V6 engine (shared with the RX 350) which produces 245 hp at 6000 rpm, along with a new inverter which boosts total horsepower to 297 hp (with the electric motors providing an added 22 hp).
 The new inverter is 8 kg lighter, and more efficient.
 Up to three electric motors are used in the hybrid system, including two dual motors for the forward wheels (123 kW output), and a third for the rear wheels on the AWD model (50 kW; engages when slippage is detected or the throttle pressed firmly).
-The RX 450h's V6 engine now runs on the Atkinson cycle for added efficiency.
+The RX 450h V6 engine now runs on the Atkinson cycle for added efficiency.
 Compared to the prior Otto cycle system, the Atkinson cycle has a lower compression ratio, along with higher expansion ratio inside engine cylinders.
 This system uses less energy to form fuel-air mixtures, and releases more energy.
 A lighter, more free-flowing oil (0W-20) is also used, reducing friction energy loss and oil pump power requirements.
 Two additional systems are added to the RX 450h's Lexus Hybrid Drive powertrain, an exhaust heat recovery system to reduce engine warm-up periods (optimizing engine start-stop times, particularly in cold conditions), and a cooled exhaust gas-recirculation system to reduce fuel pumping loss.
 The electric motors use the first automotive application of liquid cooling on both sides of the high-current transistors, allowing greater contribution from the electric motors versus the gasoline engine.

 Fuel efficiency for the RX 450h, according to EPA testing, is increased by twenty percent over the previous RX 400h.
 Initial manufacturer data pointed to an increase of at least eight percent over the prior model.
 In the U.S., the RX 450h is certified with a 2009 EPA fuel economy rating of 32 mpg city, 28 highway for the FWD model, and 30 mpg city, 28 highway for the AWD model.
 This 30 mpg combined rating compares with the 20 mpg combined rating of the non-hybrid RX model.
 The powertrain is linked to an instrument panel Eco light indicator, which enables drivers to monitor their fuel efficiency as it correlates with accelerator modulation.